 drush dl drupalmoduleupgrader

 Place the Drupal 7 module which you wish to port into your Drupal 8 site's /modules directory.(not in sites/all/modules as like in drupal7)

 - To scan code and get a report of code that needs updating and how, run the following drush commands inside the Drupal 8 root directory:

 3. To attempt to upgrade your Drupal 7 module's code to Drupal 8 automatically, run the following inside the Drupal 8 root directory:

 4. The script will output a few lines as it attempts various conversions.
 Go into your modules/MODULE_NAME directory check out all of your new YAML files and such;)

 Workarounds to @FIXME Tags

-- Enabling your module can still throw off errors and/or give you a white screen death, even after the dmu-upgrade has executed successfully, This is mainly because the program while executing, skips call by references and minute changes like that.
+Enabling your drupal module can still throw off errors and/or give you a white screen death, even after the dmu-upgrade has executed successfully, This is mainly because of the program while executing, skips call by references and minute changes like that.
 If you read your code after dmu-upgrade is done, you will see comment tags @FIXME.
 This is to indicate where the changes have to manually be done.
 Almost every change will be mentioned throughout the code and links to the corresponding change records are present in the html file generated by dmu-analyze

-- Only run dmu-clean after the code is bug free and perfectly functional.
-Otherwise old code will be removed which had to be changed manually.
+Only run dmu-clean after the code is bug-free and perfectly functional.
+Otherwise, old code will be removed which had to be changed manually.

-The Drupal Module Upgrader (DMU) module despite being in the development stages, saves developers a lot of time when upgrading modules to be compatible with Drupal8.
+The Drupal Module Upgrader (DMU) module despite being in the development stages, saves developers a lot of time when upgrading modules to be compatible with Drupal 8.